PASSAGE11

-The blackbird asks, ‘what is air? what is levitation?’
+The blackbird asks, ‘what is air? wherefore aviation, John?’
 I say: 'The taillight of the helicopter surpasses the aura of the moon'.
-And the bird persists in thinking it has something to do with the moon’s vivid rotundity.
+Yet the bird persists in thinking it has something to do with the moon’s vivid rotundity.

 ‘The definition of what was jazz and what was not began to blur’.
-When I glanced, my eye lay down upon a lake and on it ducks haphazardly sauntered, splashed and sang.
-Tell me your place (where you exist).
-An angel at my table is what happens here in private where I am.
-‘A black man who lives like a white man’, Miles Davis, sure cool dude.
+When I glance, my eye settles upon a lake upon which ducks randomly float, splash and sing.
+Tell me your place in the sun, please.
+An angel at my table occurs here in private, where I exist.
+‘A black man who lives like a white man’, says Miles Davis, sure cool dude.

 ‘More and more [what] I’m interested in [is] finding one [little] aspect of classical music [that might be overlooked] in every other piece of music and imagining [that] that’s the [whole] world and [just] blowing that up and saying [okay] this is a [whole] universe.
 This is a [whole] musical canvas; this is a [musical] spectrum.
 What if the point of the piece is—[what if] there’s a combination of a polyrhythm that’s an interesting weird rhythm and [what if] that [interesting weird rhythm] is [just] the [whole] world?’